AriRix1410/rock-paper-scissors-lizard-spock/README.md

 ## Testing

-- The site has been tested on Chrome, Microsoft Edge and Firefox and Opera.
+- The site has been tested on Chrome, Microsoft Edge, Firefox and Opera.
 - I have confirmed that the site is responsive, looks good and is fuctional on all screen sizes down to 320px.
 This has been done by testing on the dev tools device toolbar on Chrome as well as double checking on my own devices.

 ### Validator Testing